elmunoz42/vr-vacation-log/README.md

 ## Introduction:

 1. To create a 360 image use the Pano element and simply call the jpeg file that you added to the static_assets folder.
+2. You can create Primitive 3d objects using the Sphere, Box, Cylinder and other 3d elements from the react vr library.
+TODO this is not working for me though...

 ## Other resources: